 - communal tables at counter height for standing or sitting

 - individual desks at counter height for standing or sitting

 - coffee, tea, and snacks

 - kitchenette with fridge, freezer, and toaster oven

 - our buffet of art supplies and tools

 CRAFT is a unique facility and venue.
 We occasionally do rentals that require us to close.
-We reserve the right to close the studio up to six business days per month.
-Coworkers have access to the internal calendar of happenings at CRAFT.
+We reserve the right to close the studio up to four business days per month.

 At 2 pm, every day except Tuesday, we open to the public for walk-in crafting and calendared events.
 We cannot guarantee what our crowd will look like.
 One day the studio may be silent except for our upbeat world music, and another day we might have a raucous crowd on a reunion trip.
 We will do our best to inform you of upcoming events, but as a retail business, there’s a lot we can’t predict.